carbynestack/carbynestack.github.io/docs/getting-started/deployment/manual/stack.md

 # Stack Deployment Guide

-!!! danger
-    Klyshko currently supports insecure offline material generation only.
-Using this material is not secure at all. **_DO NOT DO THIS IN A PRODUCTION SETTING_**.

 This guide describes how to set up a Carbyne Stack Virtual Cloud (VC) consisting of two Virtual Cloud Providers (VCP).